-We are a development-stage company and might not be able to commercialize any product candidates.
+We are an early stage company and might not be able to commercialize any product candidates.

-We are a development-stage company and have not demonstrated our ability to perform the functions necessary for the successful commercialization of any product candidates.
+We are an early stage company and have not demonstrated our ability to perform the functions necessary for the successful commercialization of any product candidates.
 The successful commercialization of any product candidates will require us to perform a variety of functions, including:

-- · continuing to undertake preclinical development and clinical trials; - · participating in regulatory approval processes; - · formulating and manufacturing products; and - · conducting sales, marketing and distribution activities.
+- continuing to undertake research and development and preclinical studies and clinical trials; - participating in regulatory approval processes; - · formulating and manufacturing products; and - · conducting sales, marketing and distribution activities.

-Our development of current and future product candidates is subject to the risks of failure and delay inherent in the development of new pharmaceutical products and products based on new technologies, including:
+Our development of our product candidates is subject to the risks of failure and delay inherent in the development of new pharmaceutical products and products based on new technologies, including:

-- · delays in product development, clinical testing, or manufacturing; - · unplanned expenditures in product development, clinical testing, or manufacturing; - failure of a product candidate to demonstrate acceptable safety and efficacy; - failure to receive regulatory approvals; - · emergence of superior or equivalent products; - · inability to manufacture and sell on our own, or through any others, product candidates on a commercial scale or at a financially viable cost; and - failure to achieve market acceptance.
+- · delays in product development, preclinical and clinical testing; - unplanned expenditures in product development, preclinical and clinical testing; - failure of a product candidate to demonstrate acceptable safety and efficacy; - failure to receive regulatory approvals; - emergence of superior or equivalent products; - inability to manufacture and sell on our own, or through any others, product candidates on a commercial scale or at a financially viable cost; and - failure to achieve market acceptance.